 Course Goals:

-Foundation for effective communication and bonding with your puppy
+Foundation for effective communication, manners, and bonding with your puppy

-Solutions to common puppy challenges like house training and chewing
+Solutions to common puppy challenges like house training and mouthiness

 Responsible ownership habits including health care and safety